Taco Bell bringing back Taco Lover’s Pass for National Taco Day

-Taco Bell is helping customers extend celebrations for National Taco Day by offering a month-long taco pass.
+(WXIN) — Taco Bell is helping customers celebrate National Taco Day by offering a month-long taco pass.

-Exclusively on Tuesday, October 4 (National Taco Day), Taco Bell Rewards members can buy the Taco Lover’s Pass for $10 (plus tax).
+Only on Tuesday (National Taco Day), Taco Bell Rewards members can buy the Taco Lover’s Pass for $10 (plus tax).

-The pass allows Rewards members to redeem a taco a day for 30 consecutive days.
+The pass allows Rewards members to redeem one taco a day for 30 consecutive days.
 Any of the following seven tacos qualify for the promotion:

 - Crunchy Taco